RyanMcGrath1/Ephemeral/README.md

 Ephemeral is a mock website that creates a visual diagram of credit card expenses, breaking down expenses into groups and color-coordinating them for easier visualization.
 Since this website is not connected to any endpoints, users will manually create charges internally.

+This project was a valuable learning experience, allowing me to enhance my technical skills and understanding of web-base development as a whole.

 ## Features

 - Organizes credit card expenses into meaningful groups